 Additionally, the theatre is rented by community arts organizations, performing groups, schools, and businesses for a myriad of events.
 The Children's Performing Arts Series, produced by the Abilene Cultural Affairs Council, brings professional children's theatre to Abilene.
 The Paramount is also the performance home for the Abilene Ballet Theatre, the Abilene Opera Association, the Celebration Singers, Chameleon Performing Arts Company, the Abilene Performing Arts Company, and the Abilene Community Band,.
 Other organizations use the facility on a regular basis, including Abilene High School, Cooper High School, Wylie High School, Abilene Chirstian Univeristy, Hardin-Simmons University, the Tri-College Opera, McMurry University, Hendrick Health System, and the Disability Resources Association.

 The Paramount is a tourist highlight year round.
-The theatre is open every weekday afternoon from noon to 5:00 pm, and self-guided tours are welcomed.
+The theatre is open every weekday afternoon from 9:00 am to 5:00 pm, self-guided tours are welcomed.
 The building is occupied over 200 days a year, seeing an estimated 60,000 people pass through its doors.